-3.6 documentation, and communication of results.
+3.6 The Department of Fisheries and Aquaculture should establish specific procedures and guidelines for conducting audits under the environmental monitoring program, including time frames, documentation, and communication of results.
 Status - Complete

-The Department of Fisheries and Aquaculture should establish appropriate processes to record 3.7 and investigate complaints, including response time frames.
+3.7 The Department of Fisheries and Aquaculture should establish appropriate processes to record and investigate complaints, including response time frames.
 Status - Complete